Erik Demaine is a Professor in Computer Science at the Massachusetts

 readily between the theoretical and the playful, with a keen eye to revealing

-Between the Folds, cowrote a book about the theory of folding (Geometric Folding Algorithms), and a book about
+cowrote a book about the theory of folding (Geometric Folding Algorithms), and a book about

 the computational complexity of games (Games,

-curved-crease sculptures in the permanent collection of
+curved-crease sculptures in the permanent collections

-Museum of Modern Art (MoMA), New York.
+of the Museum of Modern Art in New York,

 - I am interested in most areas of research in mathematics and